thoughtbot/suspenders/lib/generators/templates/install/web/CONTRIBUTING.md

 ## Accessibility Tooling

-Building accessible applications is as complex, multi-faceted, and mission critical endeavor.
+Building accessible applications is a complex, multi-faceted, and mission critical endeavor.
 While tooling cannot guarantee an accessible experience, it can help raise the bar for the baseline experience in important ways.

 In addition to the W3C's [WAI Overview][], [WAI Authoring Practices Guide][], and [WAI-ARIA Specification][], along with MDN's [Accessibility Documentation][], the [thoughtbot handbook][] includes some high-level technical guidance.